NextGen-Environmental-Sensor-Lab/Mouse-City/README.md

 * Audio: Sound() Where each input calls the selected audio track to play.
 There are 4 pins available, but only 3 are in use here.
 * Volume: Volume() Where each input increases of decreases the volume.
 * LED Strip: theaterChase() Where each input decides the pattern of the LED Strip for about 20 seconds.

+## Audio Tracks
+To use the Sound() function the Arduino Soundboard needs at least one audio track.
+These tracks must be wav files.
+If the files you intend to use are different you can convert them.
+The converter we used is [cloud convert](https://cloudconvert.com/mp3-to-wav).

+Note: The soundboard only accepts 8 or 16 bit wav files.
+(The higher the bit the better the audio sounds).
+Also mono files compared to stero files are smaller in size allowing for less storage consumption.

 ## Mouse City Circuit
 ### Parts List